Foreign Policy and Defense

 Embracing Our Allies, Isolating Our Enemies

 America is the world’s only remaining superpower, yet our unrivaled military might is tempered by a new awareness of its strategic limitations.
 There are hard lessons from Iraq, Afghanistan and Libya, where our military involvement did not produce the long-term outcomes that we desired.
+Our path should be one of collaboration backed by the full might of the US military.

 Our Partnership With Israel